d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 ```

 When we collected a new data point, we first update the searcher module.
 Afterwards
 we check if we already collect all data points on the current rung.
-If so, we
-sort all configurations based on their performance and push the top $\frac{1}{\eta}$
+If so, we sort all configurations and push the top $\frac{1}{\eta}$
 configurations into the queue.

 ```{.python .input  n=4}